16-19 TUITION FUND STATEMENT

 The ESFA has made funding available to colleges to support students who have had their learning affected by the Coronavirus pandemic.
 The Tuition Fund is ring-fenced for schools, colleges and all other 16 to 19 providers to mitigate the disruption to learning arising from coronavirus.

 The funding can be used to provide small group tuition for 16-19-year olds on a study programme above and beyond the programmes of education already planned.
-It is for students who:
+It is for:

-- have a grade 4 or above in English and/or maths, are from an economically disadvantaged background and would need catch-up support.
-These are defined as students from the 27% most economically deprived areas of the country based on the index of multiple deprivation
+- students from the 27% most economically deprived areas of the country (based on the index of multiple deprivation) and would need catch-up support

 BCT has committed to using the Tuition Fund that the ESFA has made available for its learners and that of its subcontractors.